Organized Crime and Corruption Reporting Project: Organization and funding

 Organized Crime and Corruption Reporting Project (OCCRP) is a registered name of the Journalism Development Network (JDN), a Maryland-based 501(c)(3) organization.
-OCCRP is governed by a board of directors: Marina Gorbis, David Boardman, Anders Alexanderson, Sue Gardner, Saska Cvetkovska, Drew Sullivan and Paul Radu.
+OCCRP is governed by a board of directors: Marina Gorbis, David Boardman, Anders Alexanderson, Sue Gardner, Sanita Jemberga, Tifani Roberts, Drew Sullivan and Paul Radu.

+OCCRP's stated mission to spread and strengthen investigative journalism around the world and expose crime and corruption so the public can hold power to account.

-OCCRP include the Center for Investigative Reporting (Bosnia and Herzegovina) (CIN) in Sarajevo, the RISE Project in Bucharest, the Centar za istraživačko novinarstvo - Serbia (CINS) in Belgrade, Investigative Journalists of Armenia (HETQ) in Yerevan, the Bulgarian Investigative Journalism Center in Sofia, Átlátszó.hu in Budapest, MANS in Montenegro, Re:Baltica in Riga, SCOOP-Macedonia in Skopje, Bivol.bg in Bulgaria, Slidstvo.info in Ukraine, The Czech Center for Investigative Reporting in Prague and RISE Moldova in Chisinau among others.
+OCCRP include the Center for Investigative Reporting (Bosnia and Herzegovina) (CIN) in Sarajevo, the RISE Project in Bucharest, the Centar za istraživačko novinarstvo − Serbia (CINS) in Belgrade, Investigative Journalists of Armenia (HETQ) in Yerevan, the Bulgarian Investigative Journalism Center in Sofia, Átlátszó.hu in Budapest, MANS in Montenegro, Re:Baltica in Riga, SCOOP-Macedonia in Skopje, Bivol.bg in Bulgaria, Slidstvo.info in Ukraine, The Czech Center for Investigative Reporting in Prague and RISE Moldova in Chișinău, Studio Monitori, iFact, and GMC in Tbilisi in Georgia, the Belarusian Investigative Center in exile in Poland, among several others.
 It is also partnered with Novaya Gazeta in Moscow and the Kyiv Post in Kyiv.
 New member centers were added to the OCCRP Network between 2015 and 2016, including the Investigative Reporting Project Italy (IRPI), Direkt36 in Hungary, Slidstvo.info in Ukraine, and DOSSIER in Austria.

-OCCRP is supported by grants by the United States Agency for International Development (USAID), the International Center for Journalists (ICFJ), the United States Department of State, the Swiss Confederation, Google Ideas, Open Society Foundations (OSF) and the Knight Foundation.
+OCCRP's annual budget was $22.1 in 2023.
+In 2024, it was reported that OCCRP receives nearly half its funding from the United States government via USAID.
+OCCRP issued a statement in response to the report, denying that its funding means that it is "influenced by our donors".
+OCCRP lists its donors on its website.
+The main donor in 2023 was the government of the United States, which provides slightly more than half of the annual funding via USAID, the National Endowment for Democracy and the Department of State.
+Other donors which provided undisclosed amounts, were the governments of France, the United Kingdom, Sweden, Switzerland and Slovakia, as well as the Dutch Postcode Lottery, Ford Foundation, the International Center for Journalists (ICFJ), Google Ideas, Open Society Foundations (OSF) and the Knight Foundation.